geochasm/DRCOG_Buildings/workflow.md

 ### Getting the DRCOG Building Data for your Task

+ * Each task has a pregenerated osm-format map data file associated with it
+ * This pre-generated file contains the building shape as well as attributes about the building such as address and height
+ * Your job is to review the pre-generated file in JOSM and make some adjustments prior to uploading the file to the OpenStreetMap database

  * Get the `.osm` file you will import by clicking the link in the **Extra Instructions**.
 This will download an OSM data file for the task in your browser's 'Downloads' directory.
  Open this .osm data file in JOSM